Travel Inspo: Copenhagen Designed for Joy

 If you want to explore the concept more deeply, The Year of Living Danishly by Helen Russell is a wonderful and funny look into how Danes weave comfort and contentment into everyday life.

 Barr’s interior says it all.
-Candles, natural materials, and a sense of ease.
+Candles, natural materials, and beautifully minimal.

-Copenhagen’s public art isn’t just decorative.
-It carries ideas, questions, and cultural commentary.
-You see it in community-rooted murals, conceptual sculptures, and pieces that invite you to pause and reflect.
+Copenhagen’s public art carries ideas, questions, and cultural commentary.
+You see it in community-rooted murals, conceptual sculptures, and pieces that invite you to pause and think.

 A day wandering Christiania with friends.